Isolated infraspinatus atrophy in elite volleyball player- Understanding the biomechanics, imaging and outcome

 How to cite this article: Batta NS, Mittal M, Batra V, Jain VJ.
-Isolated infraspinatus atrophy in elite volleyball player- understanding the biomechanics, imaging and outcome.
-Indian J Musculoskelet Radiol, doi: 10.25259/IJMSR_28_2021
+Isolated infraspinatus atrophy in elite volleyball player- Understanding the biomechanics, imaging and outcome.
+Indian J Musculoskelet Radiol 2021;3:137-9.

 Over 800 million people worldwide play volleyball, either recreational or competitive.
 Even though all throwing athletes suffer from upper extremity injuries caused by overuse, volleyball additionally involves certain prototypical throwing biomechanics, not seen in other overhead sports.
 Complex biomechanics and the balanced interplay between the glenohumeral and scapulothoracic muscles ensure velocity and torque displacement in spike and jump-serve maneuvers (formerly known as smash) which are exclusive to volleyball.
 In this case report, we have described in detail the entity of isolated infraspinatus atrophy secondary to suprascapular nerve neuropathy.